Extra Fun Around Wisconsin's Oktoberfest Events

 Double the fun during Oktoberfest weekends by squeezing in some extra autumn action, like fall foliage boat rides, wine tasting, hiking, and more.
 Bring your friends and meet some wild animals up close or pick up some fresh apples from a nearby orchard.
 Lederhosen not required!

-One of Wisconsin’s “biggies,” Oktoberfest USA provides all the German ingredients from oompah bands to clinking beer steins.
+Nicknamed “Das Beste” for a reason, Oktoberfest USA provides all the best German ingredients from polka bands to clinking beer steins.
 But that’s only the start of the fall fun in this region.

-The fall colors along the Mississippi are begging to be seen.
-Go by boat on the La Crosse Queen Cruises.
-Go by car and follow the Great River Road.
+The radiant trees along the Mississippi are begging to be seen this time of year.
+Go by boat on the La Crosse Queen Cruises, or go by car and follow the Great River Road.
 Or simply drive to the top of nearby Grandad Bluff for a spectacular tri-state view with an accessible lookout so everyone can enjoy.

-America’s Little Switzerland is no slouch with its Oktoberfest celebration.
-Hosted by New Glarus Brewing Co. under a massive tent downtown, the free event offers entertainment for all ages, brats, beer and wagon rides.
+America’s Little Switzerland comes alive during its annual Oktoberfest celebration.
+Hosted by New Glarus Brewing Co. under a massive tent downtown, the free event offers live music, brats, chainsaw carving, wagon rides, and much more.

 If you’re still thirsty and curious, visit the popular brewery for a friendly and fascinating tour.
-Or head to the Hawks Mill Winehouse for a refreshing sampling of their local wines with clever names such as “Currantly Single” and “Alpaca Punch”.
+For something a little sweeter, head to the Hawks Mill Winery for a refreshing sampling of their local wines with clever names such as “Currantly Single” and “Alpaca Punch”.
 Looking for a more active activity to bring you up close to fall color?
 Cycling fans will love biking the 24-mile Sugar River State Trail that includes access to New Glarus Woods State Park.

-Oktoberfest kicks off with a Golden Keg Procession from the Jacob Leinenkugel Brewing Company, famous for its German-style beer.
+This Oktoberfest kicks off with a Golden Keg Procession from the Jacob Leinenkugel Brewing Company, famous for its German-style beer.
 After that, you’ll be busy with four stages of live music, dancing, entertainment for kids, singalongs, a sheepshead tournament and last but not least, a sauerkraut eating contest.

-More fun awaits at Bushel and a Peck, where you pick your own apples from more than 30 varieties in their orchards or go straight to the bakery for a pie, caramel apple, or an apple cider slushie.
+More fun awaits at Bushel and a Peck, where you and the crew can pick your own apples from more than 30 varieties in their orchards or go straight to the bakery for a pie, caramel apple, or an apple cider slushie.
 Looking for something a little stronger?
 Stop in at Dixon’s Autumn Harvest Winery for a 6-pack of Grandpa Mac’s Hard Apple Cider.
 More family fun can be found at Irvine Park and Zoo, a free 300+ acre park with walking trails, historical bridges, and wild animal enclosures.

 Willokommen ("welcome") to the rich heritage of the Germantown Hunsrucker Oktoberfest!
-Held at Dheinsville Historic Park, an 1840s crossroad settlement of German pioneers, it offers classic German dishes, live music, children’s programs, a car show and more.
+Held at Dheinsville Historic Park, an 1840s crossroad settlement of German pioneers, it offers classic German dishes, traditional live music, a classic car show and the Dachshund Dash.

 Just 20 miles north of Milwaukee, the quaint historic city of Cedarburg is known for its festivals, and Oktoberfest is no exception.
-The smell of sausage is in the air, like wiener schnitzel, german sausage, currywurst and bratwurst.
+The savory smell of sausages floats through the air, including wiener schnitzel, currywurst and bratwurst.
 Polka dancing is encouraged on the special wood dance floor.
 Compete in a German Spelling Bee from Ault to Zither (A-Z).

 Everything’s better by the lake, including Oktoberfest!
 This family-friendly event features pony rides, bouncy houses, German music, brats, potato pancakes and cider doughnuts.